Fastpitch Softball Pitching Lessons & Video Analysis

 Grip strength can overrule small hand size.

 We teach hour long group lessons with no more than 3 girls in a group.
 We also offer half hour private lessons.
-Both hour group and half hour private lessons are the same price ($50 per lesson or $180 for four).
-We offer a $20 discount if you pay for four in advance.
+Both hour group and half hour private lessons are the same price ($60 per lesson).
 Payments made by cash and checks are also accepted.

 I will be teaching a pitching clinic during the month of July.
 I have taught this clinic several times with a lot of success.
 It is a great way for pitchers to gain a ton of knowledge in a short amount of time.
 I highly recommend for a parent to come and catch because I go at a very fast pace and the parents will be able to retain more than the girls.
 It will be at our facility and stay tuned for details!